Emilsivertsson/TodoAws/README.md

 ### Description
 This is the backend for a school-assignment.
 The frontend is a simple todo-app that can be found [here](https://github.com/Emilsivertsson/Vue3Crud). \
-The backend is a Springboot REST API that uses an AWS RDS database to store the todos.
+The backend is a Springboot REST API that used an AWS RDS database to store the todos.
-The application is deployed on AWS using a CI/CD pipeline. see Ci/CD pipeline for more information.
+The application was deployed on AWS using a CI/CD pipeline. see Ci/CD pipeline for more information.

 ### What was your motivation?